-Without modifying my opinion, I draw attention to Note 1 to the financial statements which describes the basis of accounting.
+Without modifying my opinion, I draw attention to the Significant accounting policies note to the financial statements which describes the basis of accounting.
 The financial statements have been prepared for the purpose of fulfilling the Council's financial reporting responsibilities under the LG Code.
 As a result, the financial statements may not be suitable for another purpose.